The Impact of Alzheimer’s on Family Dynamics: Building Unity

 Lastly, practicing self-care is essential in managing complex emotions.

-This includes getting enough sleep, eating a balanced , engaging in regular physical activity, and taking time to relax and do things you enjoy.
+This includes getting enough sleep, eating a balanced , in regular physical activity, and taking time to relax and do things you enjoy.

 Remember, it’s okay to prioritise yourself and your needs.